TacoV/sherlock/docs/clues/13 SE - Theater.md

 > "Yeah mate, I knew [[Roland Jaquard]].
 A real dandy he was, always after them women.
-He was there last night to pick up Leticia.
+He was here last night to pick up Leticia.
 She wasn't the first he's been here for.
 Last year he was courting Amelia Lorenzo, that year's star.
-He liked them dark beauties, he did".
+He liked them dark beauties, he did."
-> "So, Miss Garcia and Jarquard were seeing a lot of each other?"
+> "So, Miss Garcia and Jaquard were seeing a lot of each other?"
 > "Yes, sort of.
 Not as much as Jaquard would have liked, methinks.
 Leticia is a fun-loving girl.
 She has many admirers and she takes advantage of it.
-Mr Jaquard wasn't the onlky man in het life, even though
+Mr. Jaquard wasn't the only man in her life, even though

 ![[13-SE-1.jpg]]